guyskk/validr/readme.md

 ```

 string like validator should use `@validator(string=True)` decorator,
-it will treat the empty string as null, more suitable for default and optional semantic.
+it will treat the empty string as None, more suitable for default and optional semantic.

 #### Create regex validator: